-The first six rows present the estimates of first-order coefficients for output, average DRG weight and factor prices, which are all highly significant and show the expected sign.
-Since the results are similar across specifications, we will comment only on the estimated parameters for the ST model.
-Indeed, given that all regressors have been normalized to their sample mean value, and OHC as well as Y and DRGW are in natural logarithm in the ST specification ($\theta = \pi = 0$), the estimated first-order coefficients in Table 4 (α_Y , α{DRGW} , β{MS} , β_D and β_K) can be directly interpreted as cost elasticities with respect to Y, DRGW, P{MS}, P_D and P_K for the average LHU of the hospital industry.6
+The first six rows of table 4 present the estimates of first-order coefficients for output, average DRG weight and factor prices, which are all highly significant and show the expected sign.
+Since the results are similar across specifications, we comment only on the estimated parameters for the PB_G model, which is to be preferred over the alternatives according to LR tests.
+In particular, we briefly discuss cost elasticities with respect to Y, DRGW, P{MS} , P_D and P_K for the average hospital within the industry6.

-As for the ouput elasticity, the estimated coefficient is significantly lower than 1 (around 0.64), revealing the presence of remarkable scale economies (index of returns to scale = 1.57) that could be better exploited, for instance, by enlarging the average size of the hospitals managed by the LHU.
-On the DRGW side, it emerges a strong impact of the severity of illnesses on OHC, which is consistent with previous empirical literature on the cost structure of hospital services.
-Finally, as for the estimates of the cost-shares for medical staff, drugs and beds (corresponding to cost elasticities), they are very similar to their respective sample mean values (see S{MS} , S_D and S_K in Table 3), thus confirming the general goodness of fit of the cost function model.
+As for the output elasticity, the estimate is significantly lower than 1 (around 0.71, Standard Error 0.05), revealing the presence of remarkable scale economies (index of returns to scale about 1.41, SE 0.11) that could be better exploited, for instance, by enlarging the average size of hospitals managed by LHUs.
+On the DRGW side, it emerges a strong impact of the severity of illnesses on OHC (about 0.39, SE 0.13), which is consistent with previous empirical literature on the cost structure of hospital services.
+Finally, as for the estimates of input cost-shares for the average hospital - corresponding to cost elasticities with respect to the price of medical staff (0.66), drugs (0.10), and capital, proxied by beds (0.05) - they are very similar to their respective sample mean values (see S{MS} , S_D and S_K in table 3), thus confirming the general goodness of fit of the PB_G cost function model.